NEW: One police officer is killed when protesters throw a grenade in Mombasa

 The radical Islamic cleric, who faced charges relating to terrorism, was killed in a daylight ambush Monday morning in the coastal city of Mombasa, Kenya police said.

-Aboud Rogo Mohammed was accused of supporting Al-Shabaab militants in Somalia and was blacklisted by the United States and the United Nations Security Council.
-He also faced charges before a Kenyan court for planning terror attacks in Mombasa, Kenya's second-largest city and a popular tourist destination.
+Aboud Rogo Mohammed was accused supporting Al-Shabaab militants in Somalia and was blacklisted by the United States and U.N.
+Security Council.
+He also faced charges before a Kenyan court for planning terror attacks in Mombasa

 “It is disappointing to us, because we had a case in court and we had evidence to go to its logical conclusion,” Kiraithe said.